faush01/playback_reporting/README.md

 1. Clone this repository
 2. Ensure you have .NET Core SDK set up and installed
-3. Build the plugin with your favorite IDE or the `dotnet` command.
+3. Build the plugin with your favorite IDE or the `dotnet` command:

 ```
 dotnet publish --configuration Release --output bin
 ```

-4. Place the resulting `Jellyfin.Plugin.PlaybackReporting.dll` file in a folder called `plugins/` inside your Jellyfin data directory.
+4. Place the resulting `Jellyfin.Plugin.PlaybackReporting.dll` file in a folder called `plugins/` inside your Jellyfin data directory

 ### Screenshot